 Однородный цилиндр с горизонтальной осью скатывается под действием силы тяжести со скольжением по наклонной плоскости при коэффициенте трения скольжения $\mu$. При каком угле наклона плоскости к горизонту это возможно?

-A homogeneous cylinder with a horizontal axis rolls down under gravity with sliding on an inclined plane at sliding friction coefficient $\mu $.
+A homogeneous cylinder with a horizontal axis rolls down under gravity with sliding on an inclined plane.
+The sliding friction coefficient is $\mu$.
 For what inclination angles of the plane to the horizon is this possible?

 На концах трубки со сжатой легкой пружиной удерживаются нитью одинаковые шарики массой $m$. При разрыве нити шарики разлетаются с одинаковыми скоростями $u$. Объясните как сохраняется импульс при этом процессе с точки зрения наблюдателя, который движется вдоль оси трубки с релятивистской скоростью $V>u$.